TsinghuaDatabaseGroup/nvBench/README.md

 }
 ```

-Baseline NL2VIS Model
+NL2VIS Baselines
 ===========================
-Please adapt the Seq2Seq Baseline at the Spider [Repo](https://github.com/taoyds/spider/tree/master/baselines/seq2seq_attention_copy).
-Replace the data preprocessing part and fed the (NL, VIS) pairs in the nvBench for training and testing.
+Please adapt the Seq2Seq Baselines at the [Spider repository](https://github.com/taoyds/spider/tree/master/baselines/seq2seq_attention_copy).
+Replace the data preprocessing part and fed the (NL, VIS) pairs of nvBench for training and testing.

 Publications
 ===========================